21 Top Attractions in Edinburgh: Historic Heart of Scotland

 You will be able to see the interior of the Palace, the State apartments, the Abbey ruins and the incredible gardens.

 The Scottish National Gallery displays some of the greatest art in the world, including masterpieces by Botticelli, Raphael, Titian, El Greco, Velázquez, Rembrandt, Vermeer, and Van Dyck, Tiepolo, Landseer, Gainsborough, Constable, Turner, and Angelica Kauffmann amongst many others.
 The most comprehensive part of the collection covers the history of Scottish painting – including Ramsay, Raeburn and Wilkie.

 The Scottish National Gallery comprises both the National Gallery Building and the Royal Scottish Academy Building.
 Both of these buildings, designed by William Henry Playfair, stand in the heart of Edinburgh.

 The Scottish National Portrait Gallery is one of Edinburgh’s most remarkable buildings – a great red sandstone neo-gothic palace which sits proudly on the city’s skyline.
 The Gallery was designed by Sir Robert Rowand Anderson as a shrine for Scotland’s heroes and heroines.
 It opened to the public in 1889 as the world’s first purpose-built portrait gallery.

-Displays at the Gallery explore different aspects of the story of Scotland and her people, told through a wealth of imagery including portraits of famous historical figures such as Mary Sommeville, Sir Walter Scott and Robert Burns, through to more recent pioneers in science, sport and the arts including Emeli Sandé, Billy Connolly and Tilda Swinton.
+Displays at the Gallery explore different aspects of the story of Scotland and her people, told through a wealth of imagery including portraits of famous historical figures such as Bonnie Prince Charlie, Mary Sommeville, Sir Walter Scott and Robert Burns, through to more recent pioneers in science, sport and the arts including Emeli Sandé, Billy Connolly and Tilda Swinton.